itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Now :math:`y` store the recovered vector :math:`x`.

 Maybe now you can see why we can't use zeros in the input vectors.
-With 1 and -1 values we don't lose information after dot product operation, we just collect everything inside the weight matrix.
-But if we had zeros, we would remove all information that stored in the weight column even if value associated with zero was correct.
+In `voting` procedure we use each row with the bipolar vectors, but if values were zeros they will ignore column from the weight matrix.

-Ofcourse you can use 0 and 1 values and sometime you will get the correct result, but this approach would be worse than the sign-binary one.
+Ofcourse you can use 0 and 1 values and sometime you will get the correct result, but this approach would be worse than with the bipolar values.

 Random recovery approach
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Previous approach is not realy common, because it contains some limitations.
+Previous approach is good, but it has limitations.
-If you change one value in input vector it can completly change your output result.
+If you change one value in input vector it can change your output result.
-The most popular solution is a randomization.
+The another popular approach is a randomization.
-You randomly select value from your input vector and associated with it column from the weight matrix.
+You randomly select a value from your input vector and associat it with a column from the weight matrix.
-You repeat this procedure and after some number of iterations you just sum up all vectors that you already select.
+You repeat this procedure multiple times and after some number of iterations you just sum up all vectors that you are already select.
-If you have a good chance to select randomly a valid value from input vector then more likely you will get a valid output pattern.
+In terms of the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` we can say that **neuron fired**

 Let's check the example:
 Suppouse we already have a weight matrix :math:`W` with one pattern inside.